Coffee Times Is a Cautionary Tale

 If you happen to fall into the same boat as me, here’s a quick recap, as I understand it, of what transpired:

-- The publication's owner published another author’s piece entitled “Why I Hate the LGBTQ Community” and clapped for it.
+- The publication's owner published an author’s piece entitled “Why I Hate the LGBTQ Community” and clapped for it.

 - The article was poorly written and full of homophobic vitriol (as its title would suggest).